-- 4.1 With Committee Approval, it is intended to publish the Contract Notice and release the Invitation to Tender on I March. - 4.2 The tender process will remain open for six weeks, closing in Mid-April.
-Four weeks has been allowed for evaluation, including clarifications and due diligence, leading to award in mid-May and a start on site in the middle of June.
+- 4.1 With Committee approval, it is intended to publish the Contract Notice and release the Invitation to Tender on I March. - 4.2 The tender process will remain open for seven weeks, closing in late April.
+Three weeks has been allowed for evaluation, including clarifications and due diligence, leading to award in mid-May and a start on site in the middle of June.

-5. Other Implications
+5. Other implications